lolzio5/lolzio5/README.md

 ## Experience
 - Data Science Intern at Equinor
-  - Used Natural Language Processing to automatically find a relevant document betweens thousands
+  - Used Natural Language Processing (NLP) to automatically find a relevant document betweens thousands
-  - Used a custom Web Scraper to dynamically load webpages and extract data
+  - Used a custom Web Scraper to dynamically load webpages and extract data to form a document database
-  - Used an LLM to generate an answer to a question based on relevant documents
+  - Leverage an LLM to generate an answer to a question based on relevant documents extracted from the database using NLP
   - Hosted the solution in the cloud using Docker and Kubernetes
   - Created a ChatBot type application using HTML/CSS/JavaScript and Python for an easy interface